Bayesian Massive MIMO Channel Estimation with Parameter Estimation Using Low-Resolution ADCs: Introduction

-The sparse prior can also be interpreted from a probabilistic perspective.
-In this case the signal $\vx$ is assumed to follow some sparse prior distributions $p(\vx|\boldsymbol\lambda)$ like Laplace distribution and Bernoulli-Gaussian mixture distribution, where $\boldsymbol\lambda$ contains the distribution parameters.
+The sparse prior can also be interpreted from a Bayesian perspective.
+In this approach, the signal $\vx$ is assumed to follow some sparse prior distributions $p(\vx|\boldsymbol\lambda)$ like Laplace distribution and Bernoulli-Gaussian mixture distribution, where $\boldsymbol\lambda$ contains the distribution parameters.
 Let $\vy$ denote the quantized measurements.
-The posterior distribution $p(\vx|\vy)$ can be computed via approximate message passing (AMP) \cite{Minka:2001,Minka:Div:2005,Wainwright:Graph:2008}, and the minimum mean squared error (MMSE) estimation of the signal is then $\hat{\vx}=\mathbb{E}[\vx|\vy]$.
-AMP has been used for channel estimation in massive MIMO and mmWave MIMO channels due to its computational efficiency and superior performance \cite{Wen:Channel:2015,Wen:LowADC:2016,Mo:LowADC:2018,Bellili:Lap:2019,Myers:1bit:2019}.
-In practice the distribution parameters are unknown and need to be estimated.
-Previous works used the expectation maximization (EM) to find the parameters that maximize the likelihood \cite{Vila:EMGM:2013}.
+The posterior distribution $p(\vx|\vy)$ can be computed via approximate message passing (AMP) \cite{Minka:2001}, and the minimum mean squared error (MMSE) estimation of the signal is then $\hat{\vx}=\mathbb{E}[\vx|\vy]$.
+Both the denoising formulation \cite{Donoho:AMP:2009,Metzler:Denoising:2016,Ma:AMP_Denoise:2016} and the Bayesian formulation \cite{Rangan:GAMP:2011,Krzakala:2012:1} of AMP can be used to recover the sparse signal $\vx$.
+AMP has been used for channel estimation in massive MIMO channels due to its computational efficiency and superior performance \cite{Wen:LowADC:2016,Mo:LowADC:2018,Bellili:Lap:2019}.

+In practice, the distribution parameters in AMP are \emph{unknown} and need to be estimated.
+Previous works relied on expectation maximization (EM) \cite{Dempster:EM:1977} to find the parameters that maximize the likelihood \cite{Vila:EMGM:2013}.
 However, the involved computation becomes increasingly difficult in the case of complicated probability models such as the quantization noise model of low-resolution ADCs.
-As a result, the simple additive white Gaussian noise (AWGN) model was adopted in \cite{risi2014massive, Wang:Multiuser:2015,Wen:Channel:2015,Bellili:Lap:2019} to approximate the quantization noise, which leads to suboptimal performance.
-The approach in \cite{Mo:LowADC:2018} used the actual quantization noise model, but the noise distribution parameter needs to be manually tuned for different types of channels, which greatly limits its applicability in real applications.
+As a result, the simple additive white Gaussian noise (AWGN) model was often adopted to approximate the quantization noise \cite{risi2014massive, Wang:Multiuser:2015,Wen:Channel:2015}, leading to suboptimal performance.
+The approach in \cite{Mo:LowADC:2018} employed the actual quantization noise model and only estimated the signal distribution parameters, whereas the noise distribution parameter was prespecified or manually tuned for different types of channels, which greatly limited its applicability in real-life applications.